+'''

 .ATG, .PAV, .TXT .BAD

+'''

-• UltraEdit is probably your editor of choice.
-The version in the lab is configured to run various of the compilers easily, and has been tweaked to run Coco/R in much the same sort of way (see below).
+• If UltraEdit is your editor of choice, the version in the lab is configured to run various of the compilers easily, and can be tweaked to run Coco/R in much the same sort of way (see below).
 To get this to work properly, start UltraEdit from a command window by giving the command UEDIT32, rather than by clicking on an icon on the desktop.